 - We maintain a professional environment that encourages a loyal workforce.

 The Museum of Photographic Arts (MOPA) is a vibrant center for visual learning, dedicated to sharing and exploring the universal language of photography.
 With the mission to inspire, educate, and engage the broadest possible audience through the presentation, collection, and preservation of photography, film, and video, MOPA serves over 100,000 visitors annually.

 Born of a group of local photographers and art patrons, plans for an actual organization began in 1972 with the creation of the Center for Photographic Arts.
 This entity essentially operated as a museum without walls for nine years, until the City of San Diego donated a space for a permanent location in the historic Balboa Park Cultural Complex.
 Accredited by the American Alliance of Museums, MOPA officially opened to the public in May 1983 and through the decades has gained an impressive international reputation for high-quality exhibitions and programs.

 MOPA is one of only three independent stand-alone museums exclusively dedicated to photography and film in the nation, with its permanent collection encompassing the entire history of photography spanning contemporary works and photojournalism, in addition to materials and documents related to the history and processes of the medium.
-Nearly 8,500 photographs by 700 artists as well as over 21,000 items are held within the Edmund L. and Nancy K. Dubois Library.
+It holds more than 9,000 photographs and historical objects by 850 artists as well as over 22,000 items held within the Edmund L. and Nancy K. Dubois Library.